pxom/zuffy/README.md

 Refer to the documentation for further information.

+## Setup
 To set up:
-pip install pandas
+* pip install pandas
-pip install scikit-learn # not 1.6.1 - developed on windows with 1.4.1.post1.
+* pip install scikit-learn # not 1.6.1 - developed on windows with 1.4.1.post1.

     pip uninstall scikit-learn
     administrator@lt-tishdevt:/mnt/code$
         pip install scikit-learn-1-4-1.post1.